StfBauer/old-fashioned/packages/stylelint-oldfashioned-order/README.md

 # stylelint-oldfashioned-order

-A Stylelint plugin for sorting CSS properties according to various strategies, including grouped ordering similar to CSSComb.
+🎨 A stylelint plugin for ordering CSS properties with multiple sorting strategies: alphabetical, concentric, or idiomatic.

 ## Installation